 Gum recession that has left some of the root of your tooth exposed.

 Fortunately, you don’t have to live with the discomfort of sensitive teeth forever.
-Firstly, you should visit your dentist, just to check that there isn’t a more sinister reason for your tooth pain.
-If there is no obviously underlying cause, there are a few things that you can do to help alleviate your tooth sensitivity.
+The first thing you should do is visit your dentist to make sure that there isn’t a more sinister reason for your tooth pain.
+If there is no obvious underlying cause, there are a few things that you can do to help alleviate your tooth sensitivity.